signature-ip-ai/inoculator-user-guide/source/duplicateemail.rst

 Duplicate Email
 ==============================================
-If an email address is already associated with an existing account, the system will:
+If an email address is already linked to an existing account, the system will:

-  - Detect Duplication – Identify that the email address is already in use.
+  - Detect duplication by identifying that the email address is already in use.
-  - Provide a warning – Inform the user that the email address is already associated with an existing account.
+  - Provide a warning to inform the user that the email address is associated with an existing account.
+  - This behavior occurs when submitting the Request Access form.

 This will be encountered in Request Access form.